Extension of the past lifetime and its connection to the cumulative entropy: Background and preliminary results

 Let us now see the analogous of Proposition \ref{prop:reversed}. \begin{proposition} Under the proportional hazards rate model (\ref{H:R:Model}), we have

 for $\theta>0$, $\theta\neq 1$. \end{proposition} \begin{proof} Since

-the proof follows from Equation (\ref{G:symbol:F:bar}). {$\Box$} \end{proof} \begin{example}\rm Suppose that $X_{1:m}=\min\{X_1,\cdots,X_n\}$ is the lifetime of the series system consisting of $m$ components with absolutely continuous independent and identically distributed lifetimes $X_1,\cdots,X_m,$ having the common cdf $F$.
-Also, suppose that $X_i,\ i=1,\cdots,m,$ and $Y$ satisfy the proportional hazards rate model with proportionality constant $\theta$, as in (\ref{H:R:Model}).
+the proof follows from (\ref{G:symbol:F:bar}). {$\Box$} \end{proof} \begin{example}\rm Suppose that $X_{1:m}=\min\{X_1,\ldots,X_n\}$ is the lifetime of the series system consisting of $m$ components with absolutely continuous i.i.d.\ lifetimes $X_1,\ldots,X_m,$ having the common CDF $F$.
+Also, suppose that $X_i,\ i=1,\ldots,m,$ and $Y$ satisfy the proportional hazard rate model with proportionality constant $\theta$, as in (\ref{H:R:Model}).
 By means of some calculations, from (\ref{G:symbol:F:bar}) we obtain the survival function of $X_{1:m}(Y)$, which is expressed as a generalized mixture:

 for $\theta\neq m$. {$\Box$} \end{example}